jademene/search-trends-vs-financial-markets/README.md

+# search-trends-vs-financial-markets

-# search-trends-vs-financial-markets - Carrefour Stock Data Collection Script
+# Carrefour Stock Data and Google Trends Keywords Collection Scripts
 This Python script is used for collecting historical stock price data for **Carrefour S.A.
-(CA.PA)**, a major FMCG retailer listed on **Euronext Paris**, to support the thesis titled:
+(CA.PA)**, a major FMCG retailer listed on **Euronext Paris**, and brand keywords on Google Trends to support the thesis titled:
 > **Linking Google Search Trends to the Financial Performance of Major FMCG Players in France**